Carphone, Dixons say winning investors over to merger

 One of Carphone's top 10 investors told Reuters he had been unimpressed with the presentation of the deal on May 15 but had been convinced of its strategic rationale after a further meeting with management.

-"The lessons learned were don't talk wavy, talk numbers, talk concrete strategy," said the investor.
+"The lessons learnt were don't talk wavy, talk numbers, talk concrete strategy," said the investor.

 PROFITS SURGE